H-A-M-G-E-R/decomp-permuter-agbcc/README.md

 ### Step 1: Create a new branch

-*Beyond this point, do not interact with git unless instructed to do so.*
+*Beyond this point, do not interact with git unless instructed to do so.
+Doing so may have unintended consequences.*

 If you are setting up the permuter for everyone who works on the project, create a new branch from the default upstream branch, then continue to step 2.